-The opinion(s) rendered on this query reflect the opinion of the ICC Banking Commission's Technical Advisers based on the facts under "QUOTE" above.
-They do not necessarily reflect the opinion of the ICC Banking Commission until the Banking Commission renders its approval or disapproval of these opinion(s) at the next scheduled meeting.
+The opinion(s) rendered on this query reflect the opinion of the ICC Banking Commission based on the facts under "QUOTE" above.
 The reply given is not to be construed as being other than solely for the benefit of guidance and there should be no legal imputation associated with the reply offered.
 If this query relates to a matter currently under consideration by the courts, the ICC Banking Commission will refrain from considering it for adoption as an opinion.
 Neither the ICC nor any of its employees, nor any member of the Banking Commission, including the Chairman, Vice-Chairmen or Technical Advisers shall be liable to any person for any loss or damage arising out of any act or omission in connection with the rendered opinion(s).
-Yours Sincerely, Tomasch Kubiak Policy Manager Banking Commission International Chamber of Commerce
+Yours Sincerely, $\leq$ Tomasch Kubiak Policy Manager Banking Commission International Chamber of Commerce